ajin40/Python-hiPSC-ABM/README.md

 - 4 -> Zip a past simulation

-The name and mode can be passed at the command line...without the parentheses.
+The name and mode can be passed at the command line by using options...without the parentheses.
 ```
 $ python run.py -n (name) -m (mode)
 ```